British government response to the COVID-19 pandemic: Lifting the first lockdown and regional restrictions (April–September 2020)

 Johnson made a second televised address on 10 May, changing the slogan from "Stay at Home" to "Stay Alert".
 "Stay Home" was reported as being at the core of the government's communications until being phased out around this time.
 The full "Stay Alert, Control the Virus, Save Lives" would later be followed by "Hands, Face, Space".
 Johnson also outlined on 10 May address how restrictions might end and introduced a COVID-19 warning system.
 Additionally measures were announced stating that the public could exercise more than once a day in outdoor spaces such as parks, could interact with others whilst maintaining social distance and drive to other destinations from 13 May in England.
 This was leaked to the press and criticised by leaders and ministers of the four nations, who said it would cause confusion.
 The leaders of Scotland, Northern Ireland, and Wales said they would not adopt the new slogan.
 Welsh Health Minister Vaughan Gething said that the four nations had not agreed to it, and the Scottish Health Secretary Jeane Freeman said that they were not consulted on the change.
 Labour leader Sir Keir Starmer said that the new message "lacked clarity".
 The Guardian were told that neither Chris Whitty, the chief medical officer for England, nor Sir Patrick Vallance, government's chief scientific adviser, had given the go-ahead for the new slogan.
 Witty later said at a Downing Street press conference that "Neither Sir Patrick nor I consider ourselves to be comms experts, so we're not going to get involved in actual details of comms strategies, but we are involved in the overall strategic things and we have been at every stage."
-The slogan was criticised by members of SAGE.
+The slogan was criticised by members of SAGE, including professors John Drury and Susan Michie, who argued that the slogan was vague and imprecise.
 Scottish First Minister Nicola Sturgeon said: "We mustn't squander progress by easing up too soon or sending mixed messages.
 People will die unnecessarily."